nolanlawson/css-talk-2022/markdown.md

 ???

-If we apply the CSS `contain: content` to each of these boxes, then the browser can calculate their sizes independently of each other.
+If we apply the CSS `contain: strict` to each of these boxes, then the browser can calculate their sizes independently of each other.
 This has the potential to speed up layout performance.

 Now, this has some downsides.
 If there's a dropdown or something that might peek out of one box and into the other one,